-The advantage of phantom power is that it provides a clean, uninterrupted power source to the microphone.
+Its advantage is that it provides a clean, uninterrupted power source to the microphone.
 This is important because condenser microphones are sensitive and can be easily damaged by electrical interference.

 Phantom power is typically provided by a mixing console or audio interface, and most condenser microphones will have a switch that allows you to turn it on or off.

-If you are using a condenser microphone for recording or live sound reinforcement, it is important to make sure that phantom power is turned on.
+If you are using a condenser microphone for recording or live sound reinforcement, it is important to make sure that it’s turned on.
 Otherwise, you may hear noisy audio or see low signal levels in your recording.

 Polar patterns explained